-- Type of window – As you may expect, a larger window such as a double-glazed bay opener window will cost more to replace than a small fixed sash window (priced at an average of £300 and £125 respectively.)
+- Type of window – As you may expect, a larger window such as a double-glazed bay opener window will cost more to replace than a small fixed single-glazed sash window (priced at an average of £300 and £140 respectively).

 - The number of units – The more units that require replacing, the higher the total cost – although, window fitters will typically offer a discount if there are multiple units that need replacing.

 - Location – Prices will often be higher in London, but remember to shop around to compare quotes before hiring a professional.

 Why are my double glazed windows misting up?

 When mist starts to form on a double-glazed window, it’s a sign that water has managed to enter the air gap between both panels.
 In most cases, this is due to improper installation.

 Can I replace a double glazing unit myself?

 The problem in most cases of misted windows is that the double-glazing units themselves have not been installed correctly in the first place.
 This allows condensation to accumulate between the panes.
 To prevent this from happening in the future, it’s best to hire a professional who can ensure the job is carried out properly.

 How does a misted window affect my energy bills?

 A misted window isn’t just unsightly.
 If the seal is not tight enough, heat will escape through the gap, increasing the cost to heat your home.
 To keep your bills down and your property more energy-efficient, we recommend calling in a double glazing installer to replace the failed units.